lucydot/lucydot.github.io/content/Roadmap.md

 This is a personal research roadmap, inspired by the [personal mathematical roadmap of Julia Wolf](http://www.juliawolf.org/research/roadmap.shtml).
 It is an evolving collection of tools, papers, websites and online lectures related to computational energy materials research.
 It is not an exhaustive list but highlights what I have found particularly useful.
 The purpose is to provide a subjective guide for those new to the research area, and a reminder for myself.

-I use a pound sign to denote that there is an associated cost and a star to denote open source projects.
+For online tools I use a pound sign to denote that there is an associated cost and a star to denote open source projects.
+If you use any of the tools please [cite accordingly](https://www.software.ac.uk/how-cite-software).
 If any links are broken, then please [let me know](mailto:l.whalley@northumbria.ac.uk).

 -----